matthew-brett/gitwash/doc/start_as_developer.rst

 Clone your fork
 ===============

 #.
-Clone your fork to the local computer with |repoclone|
+Clone your fork to the local computer with |repoclone-rw|
 #.
 Investigate.
 Change directory to your new repo: |repo-cd| .
 Then
    ``git branch -a`` to show you all branches.
 You'll get something like::